-Forging: A manufacturing process of shaping a malleable metal part, known as a blank, billet or workpiece, is worked to a predetermined shape by one or more processes such as hammering, upsetting, pressing, rolling metal using localized compressive forces.
+Forging: A manufacturing process of shaping a malleable metal part, known as a blank, billet, or workpiece, is worked to a predetermined shape by one or more processes such as hammering, upsetting, pressing, rolling metal using localized compressive forces.
 The blows are delivered with a hammer (often a power hammer) or a die.

 Gear: A machine component having cut teeth or cogs, which mesh with another toothed or cogged part to transmit torque.
-Geared devices can change the speed, torque, and direction of an input.
+Geared devices can change the speed, torque, and direction of input.
 Gears usually produce a change in torque, creating a mechanical advantage, determined by the relative number of teeth or cogs between two individual gears.

 Grain: The basic crystalline structural unit of metals and alloys.